RuiChang123/RuiChang123.github.io/_posts/2016-4-12-Regression_analysis_of_house_price_Metis.md

+---
+layout: post
-#Estimating House Prices in San Francisco
+title: Estimating House Prices in San Francisco
+---

 ##Motivation
 When we buy a house, we usually don't know exactly which house we are going to buy, but we know what kind of houses we want.